Guy Haywood MD FRCP

 I trained in the investigation and treatment of heart disorders at St. George's Hospital, London, Stanford University Hospital Medical School, California and The Wessex Cardiothoracic Centre, Southampton University Hospital.
 In November 1996 I started work as a Consultant Cardiac Electrophysiologist and Consultant Interventional Cardiologist at Derriford Hospital Plymouth.
 I helped to set up the South West Cardiothoracic Centre - the Cardiac Surgery centre for Devon and Cornwall; it opened for catheter ablation of cardiac arrhythmias, coronary angioplasty (percutaneous coronary intervention PCI) and cardiac surgery on November 1st 1997.

-I am currently a member of the Executive Council of the Arrhythmia Alliance heart rhythm charity, and I represent the South West on the National Specialist Commissioning advisory body for Cardiology (CRG).
+I am currently a member of the Executive Council of the Arrhythmia Alliance heart rhythm charity, and the British Cardiac Society Clinical Practice committee.
 Previously I have served on the Heart Rhythm UK Council, acted as the Secretary to the UK Interventional Cardiac Electrophysiology Society and been a member of the Department of Health's Expert Group on Cardiac Arrhythmias.
-I have been a Faculty presenter at the British Cardiovascular Intervention Society Advanced Angioplasty meetings.
+I have been a Faculty presenter at the Bristish Cardiovascular Intervention Society Advanced Angioplasty meetings.
 For several years I was Training Program Director for Cardiologists in Training in the south West Peninsula, served as Chairman of the Seciality Training Commitee and represented the South West at the JRCPTB Specialty Advisory Committee for the supervision of Cardiology training in the UK.
 I act as an Advisory Consultant to a number of Medical Device and Pharmaceutical Companies helping to develop the next range of therapies for heart diseases.

 Cardiac Electrophysiology & Catheter Ablation